Trojan295/personal-page/content/posts/aws-sam-codedeploy.md

 [*] Deploy: sam deploy --guided
 {{</ highlight >}}

-A nice feature of SAM CLI is that you can run the Lambda function locally or even deploy the whole API defined in the template.
+A nice feature of SAM CLI is that you can run the Lambda function locally or even run a server, which simulates whole API in the template.
 For this you will need to have Docker installed.

 To invoke a single function use `sam local invoke <function-name>`:
 {{< highlight bash >}}